tektutor/openshift-tekton-feb-2022/Day3/tekton/clone-git-repo/README.md

 ## ⛹️‍♀️ Lab - In this lab we will create a Persistent Volume and Claim

 Let's create a PersistentVolume as shown below

+🔴 Each one of you need to prefix your name in front of the PersistentVolume.
+Consider reducing the size to 50Mi. 🔴

 ```
 cd ~/openshift-tekton-feb-2022
 git pull